64 amazing alcohol-free things to do in Dubai if you're doing sober October

 Spot flamingos at Ras al Khor Wildlife Sanctuary

 Ras Al Khor Wildlife Sanctuary is located just a few minutes’ drive from Dubai Mall.
 More than 20,000 birds of 67 species inhabit the area, which is most famous for its magnificent flock of flamingos.
 To see them, head to one of three viewing hides dotted around the perimeter of the sanctuary.
-The sanctuary is free to enter, and is open from 7.30am to 5.30pm during the winter season, and from 6am to 6pm between April and September.
+The sanctuary is free to enter.

 Immerse yourself in art at Infinity des Lumieres